 Antony A. Riley.
-Antony A. Riley was appointed our Chief Financial Officer on March 3, 2018 after serving in that position on an interim basis.
+Antony A. Riley was appointed our Chief Financial Officer on March 8, 2018 after serving in that position on an interim basis.
 Mr. Riley was previously a founding partner since 2002 of the CFO Network LLC, a consulting firm.
 Previously, Mr. Riley was Acting Chief Financial Officer at Avanex Corporation and Corporate Controller at Kosan Biosciences.
 He also served in numerous capacities at Troy Chemical Corporation from 1997 to 2000.
-He received a B.Sc. from the University of Bristol (England) and an M.B.A. from the University of Chicago Booth School of Business.
-Mr. Riley is a Certified Public Accountant (inactive) in the state of California.
+He received a B.Sc.
+(Honors) from the University of Bristol (England) and an M.B.A.
+(Honors) from the University of Chicago, Booth School of Business.

 Pooja Agarwal.
 Pooja Agarwal has served as Vice President, Product Development since the Company's inception.
 Prior to joining Krystal in 2016, she was Senior Director, Human Therapeutics, at Intrexon Corporation from 2010 to 2016 where she managed the preclinical development of several gene therapy programs in Ophthalmology, Oncology, and Neuropathic Diseases, as well as strategic alliances with internal and external partners.
-Pooja holds a PhD in Biomedical Sciences from University of California San Francisco, a Masters of Science in Molecular and Medical Genetics from University of Toronto, and a Bachelors of Science (Summa Cum Laude) in Biochemistry from McMaster University.
+Pooja holds a PhD in Biomedical Sciences from University of California San Francisco, a Master of Science in Molecular and Medical Genetics from University of Toronto, and a Bachelor of Science (Summa Cum Laude) in Biochemistry from McMaster University.